OT-OSM/elasticsearch_cluster/README.md

 ```

 # Node defination:
 Define your type of nodes in host/inventory file based on below format.
+Can increase the node counts as much you want.

 ```
 [es:children]